Cyfrin/2024-12-quantamm/README.md

 ### Actors

-**QuantAMM Admin** \- a timelock that will be referenced by most contracts for potential admin override functions.
+**QuantAMM Admin (trusted)** \- a timelock that will be referenced by most contracts for potential admin override functions.

 **Pool Owner** \- Creates and owns the pool, on creation it could be configured that the pool owner has certain admin rights or could be completely locked out.